 Redness of the skin following a peel is normal and indicates that the skin and surrounding blood vessels are involved in healing the treated area.
 After a deep chemical peel, mild redness may persist for up to a few months.

-If a peel goes too deep, there is a possibility of scarring.
+If a peel goes too deep, there is a possibility of scarring which is why you should choose an experienced plastic surgeon for your procedure.
 Discoloration of the skin is a possibility, particularly in patients with darker skin.
 Very rarely, a chemical peel may result in an infection in the treated area, particularly in patients with a history of cold sores caused by the herpes virus.

-Dr. Thomas and his staff are available throughout the healing process to monitor your recovery and address any concerns or questions you may have.
+Dr. Thomas and his expert staff of plastic surgeons in Chicago are available throughout the healing process to monitor your recovery and address any concerns or questions you may have.